manpages/role./fantasy2.md

 #### Crawling (resource restoration | elusiveness, consequences of harm)

-   + **Run, Tordek, run!**: Pay 1 crawling point: Both speeds of a target character who forfieted an encounter becomes equal to respecting speeds of the character with the highest respecting speeds among characters who participated in this encounter for the amount of minutes equal to your crawling.
+   + **Run, Tordek, run!**: Pay 1 mental point: Both speeds of a target character who forfieted an encounter becomes equal to respecting speeds of the character with the highest respecting speeds among characters who participated in this encounter for the amount of minutes equal to your crawling.

-   + **Restoration**: Pay 1 crawling point: Grant 1 *crawling* temorary hit point to target character over a short rest *(To short rest, spend one hour not engaged in a combat)*.
+   + **Restoration**: Pay 1 mental point: Grant 1 *crawling* temorary hit point to target character over a short rest *(To short rest, spend one hour not engaged in a combat)*.
 No retry *(the same character can't try this several times before taking at least a short rest)*

-   + **Crawljutsu**: Pay 1 crawling point: Gain a *competence* emblem with "You gain bonus equal to your *crawling* to your perception and stealth dp".
+   + **Crawljutsu**: Pay 1 mental point: Gain an emblem with "You gain 2 dp bonus to your stealth and awareness checks”.
-     *(Emblem — continuous effect that lasts until the beginning of next full rest, some emblems have triggers and they disappear when triggered)*.
 Linked.
      *(Linked — costs, drawbacks and effects scale together)*.

-   + **Endure distractions**: Make a DC 1 *crawling + 1dp* check to continue an interrupted short rest.
+   + **Endure distractions**: Make a DC 1 source check to continue an interrupted short rest.
 No retry.

    + **Mental map**: Make a DC 1 *crawling + 1dp* check to ignore traveling-based confusion